 Good advertising puts the right marketing message in front of the right people at the right time.
-Advertising can increase awareness of what your business offers, help you find new customers and boost your sales.
+It can increase awareness of what your business offers, help you find new customers and boost your sales.

 Planning your ad campaign

 Successful advertising starts with knowing your target customers.
 A clear picture of exactly who you are trying to reach is vital:

 Your advertising campaign needs specific, well-defined goals.
 For example, you could advertise a clearance sale to make room for new stock, or you might run a series of ads to support the launch of a new product.

-Before committing yourself to advertising, you should consider other ways of promoting your business.
+Before committing yourself to advertising, you should consider other ways to promote your business.
 Direct mail, door-to-door leafleting and PR are all options.
 In any case, you should think about how your advertising ties in with your other promotional activities, such as online marketing.

 A successful ad will be tailored to the audience you are addressing, the media you are advertising in and the goals you are trying to achieve.
 If you follow a few key rules, writing an effective advertisement is straightforward.

 Keep track of the responses each ad generates: a campaign that yields a small number of high-value sales is far more cost-effective than one that prompts lots of enquiries that come to nothing.

 Understanding which messages and which media work best will help you ensure that your next advertising campaign is even more successful.